 Friendlier than meat, for sure.
 Beyond Meat often points at a flattering 2018 study, which shows that their burger uses much less water and energy compared to a real one.
 The Impossible Burger floats on similar science.
 It uses 20x less land, 50x less water, and creates 12x less greenhouse gas than hamburgers — according to the nonprofit Sierra Club.

 What is mycoprotein (Quorn)

-Mycoprotein is the fungal protein behind Quorn.
+Mycoprotein is the protein behind the brand Quorn.
+It comes from the delicious sounding 'fusarium venenatum' microfungus.
 Like newer vegan meats, mycoprotein is highly processed.
 But unlike them, Quorn is much older, and less experimental.
 It is the meat substitute in the UK, where it lives large in every supermarket, offering a branded alternative to almost every meat dish — from bacon to meatballs.

 Is Quorn healthy?

 As healthy as highly-processed food can be.
-Raw quorn is naturally rich in protein, calcium, and other nutrients.
-And there’s some dusty research connecting Quorn intake to lower cholesterol, but that’s not solid science yet.
+Mycoprotein has a lot going on: It’s a rich protein source brimming with plenty of good 'iums' — like magnesium, potassium, selenium, and calcium.
+Like soy, it's also a complete protein, containing all nine essential amino acids.
+And there’s some initial research connecting Quorn intake to lower cholesterol, but that’s not solid science yet.

 Unlike tofu, which is usually sold raw, Quorn spans a huge range of fake meat products.
 This means that Quorn can be as unhealthy as the product it’s imitating.
 So if their sausages seem high in fat and salt, it’s because all sausages are high in fat and salt.
 As always — read the nutrition labels, not the marketing copy.